 Start your tomatoes off right.

-As tomato plants grow, keep an eye out for tomato plant diseases that may come in the form of fungi, bacteria, or viruses.
+As tomato plants grow, keep an eye out for tomato pests and tomato plant diseases such as tomato wilt that may come in the form of fungi, bacteria, or viruses.

 Get tips for growing healthy tomatoes.

-In the fall, if you have had tomato plant disease problems of any kind, remove the entire plant.
+In the fall, if you have had tomato plant disease problems or tomato pests of any kind, remove the entire plant.

 Rotate tomatoes so they grow in the same ground only every four years or so.
-Many tomato plant diseases lurk in the soil.
+Many tomato plant diseases and tomato pests lurk in the soil.